 Bin Laden joined Afghan jihadists fighting their Russian occupiers in the 1980s to aid a Muslim nation that had become a battleground in the Cold War.
 He recruited Arab volunteers who sought a purpose amid rampant unemployment and loss of hope in nations headed by iron-fisted leaders.
 Those factors would draw fighters again to Afghanistan and to Iraq when the U.S. invaded after Sept.
 11, and to Syria when turmoil engulfed that nation in 2011.
 Al-Qaeda’s attacks and ideology also energized militant Muslims farther away, in places such as southeast Asia, the Sahel region of Africa and Nigeria.
-With the Arab Spring, the collapse of, or erosion of authority in, police states such as Libya, Syria and, briefly, Egypt, gave battle-seasoned fighters greater freedom to return home.
+With the Arab Spring, the erosion of authority in police states such as Libya, Syria and, briefly, Egypt, gave battle-seasoned fighters greater freedom to return home.
 Libya’s chaos provided jihadists a free flow of arms and a place to train.

 The Reference Shelf

 - A study by the Rand Corp. tracking the growth of al-Qaeda-like jihadist groups.